mykytaponomarenko/LearningPython/notes.md

 5. Nesting allows to build up complex information structures directly and easily.
 Use it!

 6. After Python 3.0 types are classes and vice versa

+7. Variables:
+• are created when they are first assigned values.
+• are replaced with their values when used in expressions.
+• must be assigned before they can be used in expressions.
+• refer to objects and are never declared ahead of time.